 The main tower, the one on the left, the one that will have a video screen on the front of it, will be the Hilton Resort.
 At 1774 rooms it will be the largest of the three brands.

-This will be the first time in several decades that the Las Vega Strip had an actual Hilton Resort on it.
+This will be the first time in several decades that the Las Vegas Strip had an actual Hilton Resort on it.

 The last time we saw the Hilton brand on an actual Las Vegas Strip resort was with the Flamingo Hilton from 1972 to 2000.
-Behind the Strip, Kirk Kerkorian built the International Hotel in 1969.
+It’s still the flamingo, just not a “Hilton” Flamingo.
+The first Hilton brand was actually behind the Strip.
+Kirk Kerkorian built the International Hotel in 1969.
 This is where Elvis Presley played.
-He sold the property to Hilton in 1970 and it was renamed the Las Vegas Hilton.
+He sold the property to the Hilton corporation in 1970 and it was renamed the Las Vegas Hilton.
 It stayed as a Hilton branded resort until 2012.
-Now it’s the Westgate.
+Now it’s known as the Westgate.

 The Tropicana Resort is advertised as a “Hilton” resort.
 That’s kind of splitting hairs here.
 In the new world of Las Vegas Real Estate, it’s the land that was sold to Hilton in April and it is a “DoubleTree by Hilton” property.
 The resort is still managed by its previous owner, Penn National Gaming.